 The eCPRI nodes shall recover the synchronization and timing from a synchronization reference source, and the air interface of the eRE shall meet the 3GPP synchronization and timing requirements.
 The synchronization information will not be transmitted via the eCPRI specific protocol.
 The details of this information flow are out of the scope of the eCPRI specification.
-The intention is that this information will use existing protocols (e.g. SyncE, PTP) but any other solution is not precluded.
+This information flow can use existing protocols (e.g. SyncE, PTP) but any other solution is not precluded.